 Recruitment and sourcing inexorably become connected with programming.
 Quite a few speakers at the conference demonstrated how coding skills could make a recruiter’s life easier.
 Many participants shared their experience in learning programming languages and writing their own scripts.
 This topic has become more relevant than ever because every specialist is pushed to automate their work at least at a basic level.

 Artificial intelligence remains one of the most prominent trends in recruiting.
 Most projects at the HR Tech were AI-related.
-Key application areas of this technology are: automatization of selection and evaluation, chatbots, automatization of communication and onboarding.
-The main potential benefit of implementation of AI technologies so far is time savings for recruiters.
+Key application areas of this technology are automatization of selection and evaluation, chatbots, automatization of communication, and onboarding.
+The main potential benefit of the implementation of AI technologies so far is time savings for recruiters.

 Any conference, especially such a large-scale event as SourceCon, is a great opportunity to immerse yourself in a community of like-minded people and understand how everything works from within.
 It’s amazing that in such a competitive sphere as recruitment and sourcing, especially in the IT segment, everyone is willing to share their techniques and successful cases.
 Looks like this is the force for progress.